CKnowEdit: A New Chinese Knowledge Editing Dataset for Linguistics, Facts, and Logic Error Correction in LLMs: Abstract

 \section{Abstract}

-While Large Language Models (LLMs) exhibit remarkable generative capabilities, they are not without flaws, particularly in the form of hallucinations.
-This issue is even more pronounced when LLMs are applied to specific languages and domains.
-For example, LLMs may generate nonsense information when handling Chinese ancient poetry, proverbs, or idioms, owing to the lack of specific knowledge.
-To this end, this paper introduces a benchmark for rectifying Chinese knowledge in LLMs via knowledge editing.
-Specifically, we introduce a new Chinese dataset, \textbf{CKnowEdit}, by collecting seven type of knowledge from various sources, including classical texts, idioms, and content from Baidu Tieba Ruozhiba, thereby accounting for the unique polyphony, antithesis, and logical constructs inherent in the Chinese language.
-Through the analysis of this dataset, we uncover the challenges faced by current LLMs in mastering Chinese.
-Furthermore, our evaluation of state-of-the-art knowledge editing techniques on this dataset unveil the substantial scope for advancement in the rectification of Chinese knowledge\footnote{Code and dataset are available at \url{https://github.com/zjunlp/EasyEdit}}.
+Chinese, as a linguistic system rich in depth and complexity, is characterized by distinctive elements such as ancient poetry, proverbs, idioms, and other cultural constructs.
+However, current Large Language Models (LLMs) face limitations in these specialized domains, highlighting the need for the development of comprehensive datasets that can assess, continuously update, and progressively improve these culturally-grounded linguistic competencies through targeted training optimizations.
+To address this gap, we introduce \textbf{CKnowEdit}, the first-ever Chinese knowledge editing dataset designed to correct linguistic, factual, and logical errors in LLMs.
+We collect seven types of knowledge from a wide range of sources, including classical texts, idioms, and content from Baidu Tieba Ruozhiba, taking into account the unique polyphony, antithesis, and logical structures inherent in the Chinese language.
+By analyzing this dataset, we highlight the challenges current LLMs face in mastering Chinese.
+Furthermore, our evaluation of state-of-the-art knowledge editing techniques reveals opportunities to advance the correction of Chinese knowledge\footnote{Code and dataset are available at \url{https://github.com/zjunlp/EasyEdit}.}.